|Film Title/Year and Description|

-The injured Gruber stumbled backwards and crashed through a pane of glass while holding onto Holly Gennero/McClane's (Bonnie Bedelia) arm and metal watchband, nearly dragging her with him.
+The injured Gruber stumbled backwards and crashed through the broken pane of glass while holding onto Holly Gennero/McClane's (Bonnie Bedelia) arm and metal watchband, nearly dragging her with him.

-McClane rushed forward and grabbed her, released the band, and watched as Gruber unforgettably fell to his death 30 stories below.
+McClane rushed forward and grabbed her, released or unclasped the band, and watched as Gruber, still threatening with a gun in his right hand, unforgettably fell to his death 30 stories below.

 Deputy Police Chief Dwayne T. Robinson (Paul Gleason) watched and commented from the ground below: